 If you choose to self-refer, it would be really helpful if you could bring along a summary of any medical problems and medications.
 Most GPs will be happy to provide you with a copy of your medical summary, though you would need to check on an individual basis.
 Alternatively, your own version would suffice, if you are confident that you know the most important features of your medical history.
 This should include any recent tests that you may have had, especially if potentially relevant to your problem.

 Unfortunately, for the majority of cases, a consultation for a purely sexual problem would not be covered by private medical insurers.
-However, this may vary depending on whether the problem is linked to an underlying medical issue, such as diabetes, concerns about hormone insufficiency (e.g. low testosterone / hypogonadism), prostate problems, cancer treatments, etc. It may be worth specifically checking with you insurer if you believe your symptoms are a result of another condition.
+However, this varies depending on whether the problem is linked to an underlying medical issue, such as diabetes, concerns about hormone insufficiency (e.g. low testosterone/hypogonadism), prostate problems, cancer treatments, etc. It may be worth specifically checking with you insurer if you believe your symptoms are a result of another condition.
 Otherwise, many people will choose to self-fund.

 If you are able to give us a brief description of your symptoms before attending our clinics (see Contact Us), this will allow us to plan ahead, and we may send out a specific relevant questionnaire for you to fill in.
 This can give you time to consider specific aspects of your problem, and how severely they are affecting you.

 If you are in a relationship, we would encourage you to come along with your partner.
 Whilst not essential, this often helps us get a more complete picture of any sexual issues.
 We do appreciate that some people prefer to attend alone, at least in the first instance.